 In Fall 2014 the Hive Cafe Co-op was successfully launched in two locations; one at the Loyola Campus on the second floor of the Student Center building and the other at the SGW campus on the second floor of the Hall building.
 Over the years this project has taken many shapes and forms, but we are happy with its final successful launch!

 The Hive Café Co-op is a local, affordable and a vibrant community space run for students by students.
 In the first year of operations, the cooperative has had great success and gained over 3,000 members.

 Another great project the CSU is undertaking this year to increase the accessibility to healthy produce year-round is the initiation of the Loyola Greenhouse Project.
 This project will allow Concordia to further internalize their food system by producing food on campus to be sold at student-run campus outlets year round!
-In addition to producing food it will provide various internship opportunities for students to learn about urban agriculture.
-In the 2015 general elections, students were asked if they “approve the continued prioritization of developing a Loyola Student Greenhouse as a student space initiative” and 86% of students voted in favor of this exciting project.
+In addition to producing food, it will provide various internship opportunities for students to learn about urban agriculture.
+In the 2015 general elections, students were asked if they “approve the continued prioritization of developing a Loyola Student Greenhouse as a student space initiative,” and 86% of students voted in favour of this exciting project.

 In May 2015 Concordia signed a five year exclusivity contract with Aramark, which now holds the monopoly of food providers on both campuses.
 At the same time, the university has chosen not to increase the space for student-run food initiatives.

 We recognize enduring support from students to move forward with the transformation of Concordia’s food system into one that is student-run, affordable, as well as environmentally, socially, and economically sustainable.